sguti1/MBTA-Web-App-Project/README.md

 ### Development Process

 The development process started by understanding the two APIs (Mapbox and MBTA) and how they could connect.
 One of the things that went well was breaking the problem down into small functions: one for getting JSON data, one for getting coordinates, and another for getting MBTA stops.
 Using a helper function like `get_json()` made the code cleaner and more reusable.
 A major challenge was figuring out how to properly integrate MBTA train stops.
-At first, it seemed like the problem was with the coordinates or query parameters, but after a lot of debugging and testing, it turned out the issue was actually with the base URL we were using to call the MBTA API.
+At first, it seemed like the problem was with the coordinates or query parameters, but after a lot of debugging and testing, it turned out the issue was actually with the base URL we were using to call the Mapbox API.
 Once that was corrected, the nearest stations were returned as expected.
 Printing URLs and testing them manually in a browser helped pinpoint this issue.
 Having clear documentation for both APIs was also a big help.

 ### Team Workflow